-The platform's jacket has been successfully installed in the North Sea, nearly 130 kilometres off the German coast, and the fabrication and construction of the topside has been completed.
-The platform now awaits the arrival of the topside for connection.
+The platform's jacket was successfully installed in the North Sea, nearly 130 kilometres off the German coast, in May 2018, and the fabrication and construction of the topside was completed in August 2018.

 The final stages of the project in Drydocks World saw the mega jacking and load-out of the topside, completing one of the heaviest and biggest jacking lifts in the Middle East.

 The offshore converter platform sailed from Dubai to the North Sea.
 Through the Gulf of Oman, the 18,000 ton topside passed into the Red Sea before going through the Suez Canal onto the Mediterranean and past Gibraltar.
 The journey then moved through the Bay of Biscay, to the English Channel and into the North Sea, where the BorWin gamma topside was installed on its jacket foundation.